adamwins/adamwins.github.io/projects/arduino-fish-feeder.md

 For this project, I wanted to practice my programming and engineering skills so I decided to automate feeding my fish out of convenience.
 Using an arduino board, jumper wires, and a servo motor, I am able to automate the fish food being dropped into my fish tank.
 I am still currently developing the shell to hold the board, but I have already completed the code for the board

+This is my first experience with an arduino board so I got to learn a little bit of C++, since the arduino IDE uses a derivative of C++.
+I have also never been exposed to electronics so it is the first time I have used jumper wires and I needed a basic understanding of how circuits work.
+I have yet to design the hardware for housing the board, but that would also be a first for me as I need to use some critical thinking and engineering to accomplish the goal of my arduino.

 Here is some code that illustrates how the arduino is automated:

 ```cpp